FirebirdSQL/jaybird/src/documentation/faq.md

 of Jaybird are not guaranteed to work with version 2.1 and earlier.

 Jaybird 2.2 supports all Firebird versions 1.0 and higher.
-Jaybird 2.2.4 added support for new features of Firebird 3 (eg `BOOLEAN` support).
+Jaybird 2.2.4 added support for new features of Firebird 3 (e.g. `BOOLEAN` support).
 Support for Firebird 4 is limited to the Firebird 3 feature set.

 Jaybird 2.2 is the last version to support Firebird 1.0 and 1.5.
 Future